FrankJaco/homeassistant-wwino-addon/docs/index.md

 **Copy the 8 random hex characters from *your* slug and replace the 8-X’s in each of the three ingress lines of the Subview Dashboard yaml above then Click Save.**

-Once you determine your URL, you can use this anywhere you want; as a favorite directly in a browser or in your own dashboards to navigate to the Wonderful Wino GUI and eliminate the Sidebar if you wish.
+Once you determine your URL, you can use this anywhere you want; save it as a "favorite" directly in a browser, or via a dashboard card using the navigate action to access the Wonderful Wino GUI.
+You could then eliminate the Sidebar if you wish.

 ### Accessing the Vino Subview (ToDo Wine List) from your Main Dashboard.

 ![Tile1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/tile1.png)

 I like having a button on my main screen that gives me one-click access to the Vino Subview.
 You can handle this in many ways.
-For this document I will use a Tile card to provide navigation and display the number of unique wines in the collection on the Tile card.
+For the purpose of this document, I will use a Tile card to provide navigation and display the number of unique wines in the collection on the Tile card.
 "Unique wines" are the number of different wines, not the number of bottles.
 For example if you have 3 bottles of Bogle Phantom 2021 and that is all you have, you have 1 unique wine.
 How did the Tile card "know" how many unique wines I have?
 The My Wine (todo.my_wine) entity contains a count of the number of entries in the ToDo list.
-When you have more than 1 bottle of the same wine/vintage, the QTY: of bottles will be displayed in the ToDo list entry, not each bottle on its own line.
+When you have more than 1 bottle of the same wine/vintage, the quantity of bottles will be displayed in each ToDo list entry, not each bottle on its own line.

 ![Tile1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/tile2.png)